 The fundamental problem with trying to make an objective probabilistic case for the truth of Christianity is that in the process Christianity is mutated into something it is not.
 By attempting to prove that Christianity is true, (this happens necessarily within the iron box of secularism) Christianity becomes a rational system, one philosophical worldview set against another.
 Christianity becomes a “sum of doctrinal propositions,” which must be proven to correspond to reality.
 To Kierkegaard, turning Christianity into a rational system is a fundamental misunderstanding.
 Christianity is not a set of philosophical doctrines, it is a relationship with Jesus the paradox, it is a way of being, it is “inwardness.”
 To peruse Christianity objectively, is like trying to have a relationship with someone by studying her under a microscope.
 Not only will you never enter into a relationship this way, but this approach is antithetical to developing a relationship: that is, you’re studying a different reality.
 As Kierkegaard puts it, “one proves God’s existence by worship, not by proofs.”
 (If you look closely at the logo I use for Coffee with Kierkegaard, you will see this quotation.)

-I would now like to bring you a section of Concluding Unscientific Postscript where Kierkegaard discusses how the objective approach to faith is a distortion of faith.
+I would now like to quote a section of Concluding Unscientific Postscript where Kierkegaard discusses how the objective approach to faith is a distortion of faith.
 He is at his absolute best, witty, cantankerous self and is worth quoting at length:

 If in olden times the fearful thing was that one might be offended; now the fearful thing is that there is nothing fearful any more, that in a trice, before the individual has time to look around, he becomes a philosopher who speculates over faith.
 And over what faith does he speculate?
 Is it over the faith he has, and especially over whether he has it or not?
 Ah, no, such a subject is too trifling for an objective speculative philosopher.
 What he speculates about is the objective faith.
 The objective faith, what does that mean?
 It means a sum of doctrinal propositions.
 But suppose Christianity were nothing of the kind; suppose on the contrary it were inwardness, and hence also the paradox, so as to thrust the individual away objectively, in order to obtain significance for the existing individual in the inwardness of his existence, in order to place him as decisively as no judge can place an accused person, between time and eternity in time, between heaven and hell in the time of salvation.